Kolawole-Ikeoluwa-Joshua/k8s-admin-dev/fluxcd/README.md

 # make sure k8s manifests are already in repo

 # we will also need to provide authentication for our git repo
+# You will use the github app's client ID as the username and the app's client secret as the password.
-flux create secret git example-app-2-github --url https://github.com/Kolawole-Ikeoluwa-Joshua/k8s-admin-dev --username 'Kolawole-Ikeoluwa-Joshua' --password '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' --namespace default
+flux create secret git example-app-2-github --url https://github.com/Kolawole-Ikeoluwa-Joshua/k8s-admin-dev --username '' --password '' --namespace default

-kubectl -n default delete gitrepository example-app-2 kubectl -n default delete kustomization example-app-2 kubectl -n default apply -f fluxcd/repositories/infra-repo/apps/example-app-2/gitrepository.yaml kubectl -n default apply -f fluxcd/repositories/infra-repo/apps/example-app-2/kustomization.yaml
+kubectl -n default apply -f fluxcd/repositories/infra-repo/apps/example-app-2/gitrepository.yaml kubectl -n default apply -f fluxcd/repositories/infra-repo/apps/example-app-2/kustomization.yaml